Giov3ss/Hangman-Game/README.md

  <img width="1288" alt="image" src="https://user-images.githubusercontent.com/112728772/212567722-37180822-1fd8-409c-9626-e90fe91e1c5d.png">

 ### Credits
  - I would like to thank my mentor Malia for her help, tips and advise all the time.
  - [Code Institute](https://codeinstitute.net/nl/) With the Python Essentials and template.
  - [Stackoverflow](https://stackoverflow.com) When I was in doubt about something.
  - [Invent with Python](https://inventwithpython.com/invent4thed/chapter8.html) Explained the whole game.
+ - [Youtube](https://youtu.be/m4nEnsavl6w) This video helped me understand the logic of the game.
  - [Geeks for Geeks](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/) Provided explanation on how to import the colors in python text, also the custom fonts.